svmsharma20/MyProtoBuff/docs/InitialIntelijSetup.md

          }
        }

-6. Enable the below setting is it is not already done:
+6. Enable the below setting if it is not already done:
     ```
    Settings -> Build, Execution, Deployment
      -> Build Tools -> Gradle -> Runner